Tsumyoki: 2019–2020: Rise to success

+2021–present: Way Too Messy, A Message from the Moon and other work

-On 4 September 2021, Tsumyoki released his 15-minute maiden EP, "Way Too Messy", it included five tracks with themes of cancel culture, ambition and self discovery.
-The inspiration behind it was when he and Daniel Sequeira professionally known as Kidd Mange, were invited to the Gully Gang camp, wherein they were involved in making music.
+On 4 September 2021, Tsumyoki released his 15-minute maiden EP, Way Too Messy, it included five tracks with themes of cancel culture, ambition and self discovery.
+The inspiration behind it was when he and Kidd Mange, were invited to the Gully Gang camp, wherein they were involved in making music.
 The decision to produce the EP was made at that juncture, and it was well-received by the Gully Gang team.
 Within two days, three songs were finalized, and the remaining two were subsequently incorporated.

 Tsumyoki participated in the 2021 Goa Rap Cypher, where he played a role in both production and performance.
 Together with nine local artists, they used this platform to raise awareness about significant challenges such as the Mollem situation affecting the region of Goa.